bellachang0106/amazon-fincrime-investigation-case-study/README.md

 * **Detection Method:** Font property extraction.
 * **Result:** Evidence of cross-border forgery using localized software.

-## 🔍 Executive Summary
+## 💡 Executive Summary
-In high-volume e-commerce ecosystems, fraudulent actors often use **Proxy Accounts (Straw Man Accounts)** to bypass regional restrictions.
-This case study details how I identified a sophisticated cross-border fraud ring by detecting "Naming Pattern Mismatches" that automated systems missed, and how I subsequently optimized the global risk-mitigation workflow.
+I uncovered a cross-border fraud ring by spotting "naming patterns" that automated systems missed.
+This case study shows how I identified these proxy accounts and upgraded the global audit process.

 ---